Knitschi/DependencyVersioningProblemPaper/Sources/DependencyVersioningProblemPaper/CommonSolutionsAndStaticGraph.rst

 #.
 Static dependency graph.
 If the components are never changed and updated, the problem never arises.
 #.
 Only one Version.
 All clients are updated to use the new version of the library at the same time.
 #.
-Semantic Versioning.
+Compatible Versions.
 Libraries define multiple versions of a dependency that they can use.
 A version must be found that satisfies the requirements of all clients.

 Static dependency graph